fwilleke80/com_audioarchive/README.md

 The old original can either be deleted immediately or retained.
 Retention is enabled by default because it is safer for large migration runs.
 Retained originals become unreferenced cleanup candidates on the **Integrity & Maintenance** page.
 Existing waveform and spectral analyses are marked stale, and automatic analysis queueing can schedule regeneration for the replacement.

-Audio Archive does not transcode files itself in this workflow.
+Punga Audio Archive does not transcode files itself in this workflow.
 Conversion is performed externally; the resulting files are then placed in the import inbox and assigned through replacement mode.

 ### Managing clips